Are you new to gardening or curious about what your gardening options are?

 14. Lasagna Gardening

 When you hear the term lasagna garden don’t start daydreaming about pasta.

-Instead, get ready to have your mind blown as to how you can build a garden which resembles the layering style of lasagna.
+Instead, get ready to have your mind blown as to how you can build a garden that resembles the layering style of lasagna.

 The idea is to not dig into the dirt to get it started.
 Instead, you pile layers of composting items on top of the ground.